 Today in our hectic lives, increasingly popular forms of cardio exercise are those that also include the other essential exercises that the body needs – strength training and stretching.
 Very few exercise methods do this.
-The mat Pilates workout is one of them – take a look at my cardio workout.
+The mat Pilates workout is one of them.
 Any activity qualifies as aerobic if it elevates your heart rate to your individual target and keeps it there for at least 20 minutes.

 Origins of 'Cardiovascular Conditioning'

-Cardio vascular exercise was first referred to as aerobics.
+Cardiovascular exercise was first referred to as aerobics.
 This term and method was developed by two people from the United States Air Force: Dr. Kenneth Cooper, M.D. an exercise physiologist, and Col. Pauline Potts, a physical therapist.
 Dr. Cooper noticed that there were people who had excellent muscle strength but performed poorly when doing endurance tasks such as bicycling, long-distance running, and swimming.
-Cooper and Potts were the first to distinguish this different kind of exercise that the body needs.
+Cooper and Potts were the first to identify cardio as a different and essential kind of exercise.

 Benefits of Cardio

 - Cardio exercise increases the body’s capacity to obtain oxygen, and its ability to use this oxygen to provide energy to the whole body.
 This in turn increases our energy level and stamina.

 - Cardio exercise increases blood flow which heightens the oxygen levels in the body which in turn makes the body function more efficiently.
 Aerobics improves heart function and lowers pulse rate, bad cholesterol, high blood pressure, and plasma triglyceride, thus lowering the risk of cardiovascular disease and stroke.